More storm shots!

 ???Real or Fake???

 Think you know the answer, smartyplants?
-Leave your best guess in the comments section or on my facebook wall.
-You have until midnight next Thursday, March 6th, MST (that’s 2a.m.
-EST) to cast your vote.
+Leave your best guess in the comments section.
+You have until midnight MST (that’s 2a.m.
+EST) next Thursday, July 31st, to cast your vote.
 I’ll reveal the answer and the winner(s) after next week’s panel of Experts.
 The prizes may be imaginary but the link to your site and the glory of winning are oh-so-real.